-Arts Award: its value and position in today's education landscape
+Arts Award: value and positioning for education settings

-Carts

 What is Arts Award?

 Arts Award's unique qualifications support anyone aged up to 25 to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through setting personal challenges in an art form of their choice.
 Through Arts Award, young people gain a nationally recognised qualification enabling them to progress into further education and employment.
 They not only gain art form knowledge and understanding but also develop leadership, creativity and communication skills.
-In 2015, Arts Award will have been available for ten years.
-Since its launch, the award has grown from three to five levels and has increased its reach to children and young people in a range of settings, from schools to theatres; museums to secure units.
+Since Arts Award's launch in 2005, over 250,000 awards have been achieved at one of five levels.
+In 2016 the findings of Arts Award's impact study were released, indicating that Arts Award gives young people valuable life skills and the confidence to flourish in the modern world.

 Arts Award is a great opportunity for students to develop independence, self-manage and take responsibility for their own learning.
-This award enables the students to focus on areas of the arts that they find interesting, and excel.
 A hugely rewarding and enriching experience for all the students and teachers involved.
-Kim Robertson, Deputy Headteacher, Cranborne Middle School This resource has been designed to help identify the ways that Arts Award can primarily benefit secondary schools and young people aged 11 to 18.
-However, many of the areas discussed apply to different education stages, learning contexts and age ranges too.
-How to use this resource Designed for senior managers and arts specialists in schools, this resource offers an introduction to Arts Award, followed by - The headlines: a summary of what Arts Award offers - In depth: supporting evidence and examples of Arts Award in practice for each headline
+Kim Robertson, Deputy Headteacher, Cranborne Middle School How to use this resource Designed for senior managers and arts specialists in schools, this resource offers an introduction to Arts Award, followed by - The headlines: a summary of what Arts Award offers - In depth: supporting evidence and examples of Arts Award in practice for each headline

-Arts Award and the bigger picture At the beginning of 2015, almost 3000 schools and colleges are registered as Arts Award centres.
-56,000 awards have been achieved between April 2014 and January 2015 alone, with numbers growing fast.
-Arts Award is available across the UK, giving more young people the opportunity to achieve an award.
+Arts Award and the bigger picture In June 2016 Arts Award celebrated passing 250,000 awards.
+Over 3000 education settings are active centres, delivering Arts Award with their students.
+Arts Award is available across the UK, giving young people the opportunity to achieve an award, wherever they study.
 Our aspiration is that every young person in the UK has the chance to work towards an Arts Award.
-Arts Award has continued to thrive, despite arts education in schools being challenged by changes to curriculum priorities and accountability measures.
-Arts Award's flexible framework, which allows for its integration into the curriculum, its delivery as an extra-curricular offer and its success as a targeted intervention tool is key to its success, allowing schools to strengthen, and in some cases retain, their accredited arts offer across a range of opportunities available to students.
-What's the value?
+Arts Award continues to thrive during a time Arts Award continues to thrive during a time when arts education in schools being challenged by changes to curriculum priorities and school accountability measures.
+Arts Award's flexible framework allows for its integration accross the curriculum, its delivery as an extra-curricular offer and its success as a targeted intervention tool is key to its success.
+With Arts Award, schools can strengthen, and in some cases retain, their accredited arts offer across a range of opportunities available to students.
+What's the value to schools and students?